 Immigration And the Economy

 Question for topic

-In our exploration of the economic concept of productivity, we start to understand why our standard of living is so much higher in the United States than in other parts of the world.
+In exploring the economic concept of productivity, we understand why our standard of living is so much higher in the United States than in other parts of the world.
 How does the concept of productivity support our preference for free markets?
-Both of these issues lead to the economic issue of income inequality, both domestic and international.
-It is important for a business leader to understand the underlying causes and effects of these economic issues in the domestic and international business environments.
+Both of these issues lead to the economic issue of domestic and international income inequality.
+A business leader needs to understand the underlying causes and effects of these economic issues in the domestic and international business environments.

+Immigration And the Economy